Baptisms – also known as Christenings

 St Wilfrid’s Garden of Remembrance was consecrated by the Bishop of Portsmouth to be a fitting place for the Burial of Ashes and where families and friends can remember their loved ones.
 We diligently care for the garden, which is an important part of helping families in their bereavement and loss.

-Please contact the Church Office for more information about the Burial of Ashes in our Garden of Remembrance.
+Please contact Val at email@example.com for more information about the Burial of Ashes in our Garden of Remembrance.